Put on your boogie shoes and join us for an unforgettable evening honoring the Establishment of the Styer Campus of Friends Village in 1979.

 -

-Ruth was born in a Johnsonburg, PA, a small paper mill town in western Pennsylvania, January 3, 1927.
+Ruth was born in Johnsonburg, a small paper mill town in western Pennsylvania, on January 3, 1927.
 Her parents owned one of the first gas stations in town and they were successful truck farmers.
 Ruth was the eldest of three children.

-Ruth’s sees her life journey divided almost evenly into three distinct parts: 1) after high school 1944, travels and working in Carmel, CA where she owned a bed and breakfast coffee shop, house cleaning agency and the most fun of all, a horse and surrey with a fringe on top as a tourist ride to Carmel Mission along the ocean front.
-Remember this was after World War II and all things seemed possible.
+Ruth’s sees her life journey divided evenly into three distinct parts.
+The first part was after high school in 1944, and her travels and work in Carmel, California.
+She owned a bed and breakfast coffee shop, house cleaning agency, and the most fun of all, a horse and surry with a fringe on top as a tourist ride to Carmel Mission along the ocean front.
+Remember this was after World War II and all things seemed possible to Ruth.

-3) In 1997 she and her life partner, Barbara Livingstone, became residents of Friends, Styer campus, Newtown.
-There she served as president of the association, photographer, programs and activities participant, writer and was generally involved with the daily life of the Village.
+The third part of her life was her years in retirement.
+In 1997 she and her life partner, Barbara Livingstone, became residents of Friends, Styer campus in Newtown, where she was involved with the daily life of the Village.
+Ruth served as president of the association, photographer, programs and activities participant, and writer.
 She will quickly admit that living there created opportunities that kept her life interesting, helpful to others and encouraged her own creativity in writing and enthusiasm for life.

-The last 30 years reflects the first 60 in terms of her love and interest in people.
-She was the second woman president of the Unitarian Universalist Church at Washington Crossing, NJ in 1980, and introduced one of her HIV/AIDS clients to the congregation.
-Upon his death they made a quilt for him that was displayed on the Washington Mall that year with thousands of others.
+The last 30 years reflect the first sixty in terms of her love and interest in people.
+She was the second woman president of the Unitarian Universalist Church at Washington Crossing, New Jersey.
+In1980, she introduced one of her HIV/AIDS clients to the congregation.
+Upon his death, they made a quilt for him that was displayed on the Washington Mall that year with thousands of others.

 With Heartfelt Thanks to Our Sponsors